richardbatty/good-technology-project/.research/problem_list.md

 ### Find out more

-* See our [review](http://goodtechnologyproject.org/blog/2016/01/04/digital-financial-services-for-the-poor-shallow-overview/) of this area
+* Our [review](http://goodtechnologyproject.org/blog/2016/01/04/digital-financial-services-for-the-poor-shallow-overview/) of this area
 * [Hystra's overview](http://static1.squarespace.com/static/51bef39fe4b010d205f84a92/t/51f245abe4b0475c8b40f894/1374832043586/Hystra_Rapport_ICT_for_the_BoP.pdf#page=140)
 * Our summary of [Portfolios of the Poor](http://goodtechnologyproject.org/blog/2016/01/12/portfolios-of-the-poor-book-summary/), which gives an insight into the financial lives of the world's poorest people